mellowcandle/bitwise/README.md

 ```

 ### Windows
-NCurses doesn't support windows.
-You can use the windows subsystem for Linux as a workaround.
+NCurses doesn't support Windows.
+You can use the Windows Subsystem for Linux as a workaround.

 ### Nix
 ```